thyttan/BangleApps/apps/messages/README.md

 * `Min Font` - The minimum font size used when displaying messages on the screen.
 A bigger font is chosen if there isn't much message text, but this specifies the smallest the font should get before it starts getting clipped.
+* `On Tap` - Action to take when tapping a message:
+  - `Message Menu`: Open menu with message actions
+  - `Dismiss`: Dismiss message right away
+  - `Back`: Go back to clock/main menu
+* `Dismiss Button` - Show inline button to dismiss message right away
-* `Show Read` - Should the widget also show when there are only old messages?
+* `Show Read` - Should the widget also show when there are only old messages? below the message?
 * `Auto-Open Music` - Should the app automatically open when the phone starts playing music?
 * `Debug Log` - Enable to save a copy of every message to "messages.debug".
                 **Warning:** This file is never cleaned automatically, you need to manually erase it